MartinKoubek/CarND-Vehicle-Detection/README.md

         heat[heat <= self.threshold] = 0
         self.heatmap_treshold = np.clip(heat, 0, 255)
 ```
----

-###Discussion

-####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
-Where will your pipeline likely fail?
+## Discussion

  What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+ * I would prefere more robust classifier based on neural networks.
+The SVM classifier is OK but I would prefer more precise accuracy.
+ * Tracking pipeline may be more robust then implemented